flowdy/sompyler/README.md

 There are a bunch of definition files that are used to describe the audio output into a wave file.

-  1. (TODO) Tone system and mapping.
+  1. Tone system and mapping.
 In the distribution there is a file to define the common tune of 440Hz for the 49th key (A4) with 12 tone steps per octave.
 Use that to play western music.
 These settings accord to the MIDI standard.
 88 notes can be referenced by english or german names.